There will be no kayak rentals at the marina store until further notice.

 Fish advisory in effect: ADEQ recommends that adults limit consumption of flathead catfish to 2.5 ounces (uncooked weight) per week and children 12 years of age and younger limit consumption to 2 ounces (uncooked weight) per month.

 NO dogs allowed at beach day use area.
 Please use west day use area.

 Enjoy Great Fishing at Patagonia Lake

 Both channel and flathead catfish swim the depths of Patagonia Lake, and anglers can just as easily access them from shore as they can a boat.
-The popularity of catfish fishing is partly because of the laid-back style used to catch them, although their willingness to bite a variety of baits helps keep an anglers interest.
-Both quantity and quality of both species can be found at Patagonia Lake.
+The popularity of catfish fishing is partly because of the laid-back style used to catch them, although their willingness to bite a variety of baits helps keep an angler's interest.
+Quantity and quality of both catfish species can be found at Patagonia Lake.
 On March 24, 2014, Rich Stachel of Tucson caught a 56.2 lbs.
 Flathead Catfish at Patagonia Lake (see photo).
 Patagonia Lake has given up several other behemoth specimens over the years, although Stachel’s giant is likely the largest flathead caught ever here.

 Lures have been fooling trout into biting for centuries.
 They mimic natural foods that trout may encounter while in the lake, and come in a variety of shapes, styles, and sizes.
 A time-tested lure type is the in-line spinner.
-Examples of these are Rooster Tails, Mepps, and Panther Martin, although many more companies produce a similar product.
+Examples of these are Rooster Tails, Mepps, and Panther Martin, although many companies produce a similar product.
 Purchase several different colors before your trip to ensure you have brought what the trout prefer on any given day.
 Brown, black, white, and yellow are typically good bets!
 Fish each color at varying depths and speeds until you find the combination the Patagonia Lake trout prefer.